IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-deployment-scoring/README.md

 In this module, we will go through the process of deploying a machine learning model so it can be used by others.
 Deploying a model allows us to put a model into production, so that data can be passed to it to return a prediction.
 The deployment will result in an endpoint that makes the model available for wider use in applications and to make business decisions.
 There are several types of deployments available ([depending on the model framework used](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/wsj/analyze-data/pm_service_supported_frameworks.html)), of which we will explore:

-* Online - Creates an endpoint to generate a score or prediction in real time.
+* Online Deployments - Creates an endpoint to generate a score or prediction in real time.
-* Batch - Creates an endpoint to schedule the processing of bulk data to return predictions.
+* Batch Deployments - Creates an endpoint to schedule the processing of bulk data to return predictions.

-This module is broken up into the following sections:
+In this module is broken up into several sections that explore the different model deployment options as well as the different ways to invoke or consume the model.
+The first section of this lab will build an online deployment and test the model endpoint using both the built in testing tool as well as external testing tools.
+The remaining sections are optional, they build and test the batch deployment, followed by using the model from a python application.

 1. [Online Deployment for a Model](#online-model-deployment)
    * Create Online Deployment